|The newly completed Visual and Performing Arts area is the new face for the main campus

 of Sacred Heart University, demonstrating the university’s commitment to the arts.

 Real world training set within a liberal arts-based curriculum is the mission of the Department of Art & Design at Sacred Heart University.
-Through its extensive offerings in Graphic Design, Illustration, and Studio Art, carried out by means of extremely active and engaged learning programs, the department supports the overall mission of the University by developing designers who, in addition to being fully prepared to take their place in the professional world of Art & Design, are knowledgeable, educated, compassionate, responsive to social and civic obligations, and able to respond to an ever-changing world.
-Along with the most up-to-date digital design facilities and a commitment to art and design as it exists today and in the near future, the department develops designers and artists who are critical thinkers and contributing members of society, their communities, and their professions.
-Most recently, the department launched a minor in Fashion Design and built a new state-of- the art fashion studio.
+The Art & Design major and minor programs are offered with concentrated studies in Graphic Design, Illustration, Studio Art and General Art for Education.
+The department supports the overall mission of the University by developing designers who, in addition to being fully prepared to take their place in the professional world of Art & Design, are knowledgeable, educated, compassionate, responsive to social and civic obligations, and able to respond to an ever-changing world.
+Along with the most up-to-date digital design facilities and a commitment to art and design as it exists today and in the near future, the Art & Design programs develop designers and artists who are critical thinkers and contributing members of society, their communities, and their professions.

 Ideally situated within the vast design, art, and cultural resources of the metropolitan New York City area, with access to the country's richest base of design, marketing, art, and advertising firms within the world-class digital design community of Fairfield County, Connecticut, the Department of Art & Design is committed to combining education for life with preparation for professional excellence.
 Combined with a professionally active faculty, an extensive professional internship program, and exemplary support from the University, the Department of Art & Design offers an unmatched opportunity to prepare students for the transition from the classroom to the visual arts workplace.